griffinbank/titan/README.md

 ## Getting Started

-If you're getting started from scratch, you can quickly create a new Titan project by using the Titan Leiningen template (NOT CURRENTLY SUPPORTED)
+If you're getting started from scratch, you can quickly create a new Titan project by using the Titan Leiningen template

 ```
-lein new titan-app APPNAME
+lein new titan-app YOUR_APP_NAME
 ```

 If you're looking to configure an existing application with Titan, we recommend